xabiko/DataTidying--HumanActivityRecognition/CodeBook.md

 	5. **Creating a second, independent tidy data set** with the average of each variable for each activity and each subject.

 * It will display the two final tables.

+* It will return the table in step 5.